top of page

 What Does Contingency Fee Basis Mean?

-If you hire a California attorney on a contingency basis, you agree to pay for his or her services only if he or she wins your case.
-This payment structure protects the typical claimant who lacks the financial resources to pay legal expenses out of pocket.
-It enables any plaintiff, regardless of their financial status or economic standing, to have competent legal counsel without going into debt.
-Attorneys specializing in personal injury, medical malpractice, sexual harassment, and employment law frequently use this payment method.
+If you hire a California attorney on a contingency basis, you agree to pay for their services only if they successfully win your case.
+This payment structure protects claimants who may not have the financial resources to cover legal expenses upfront.
+It allows anyone—regardless of income or economic status—to obtain competent legal representation without incurring debt.
+Attorneys specializing in personal injury, medical malpractice, sexual harassment, and employment law commonly use this arrangement.

 How Does a Contingency Fee System Work?

-You will only pay a contingency fee lawyer at the end of your case and only if the lawyer successfully obtains a financial recovery on your behalf.
-You will not have to pay out of pocket when you do pay.
-Rather than charging you for legal services, your lawyer will charge you a portion of the settlement or judgment award as a service fee.
-The percentage charged varies depending on the law firm and the case.
+You will only pay a contingency fee attorney at the end of your case—and only if they successfully secure a financial recovery on your behalf.
+You won’t need to pay out of pocket.
+Instead of charging hourly rates or upfront fees, your attorney will receive a percentage of the settlement or judgment as their service fee.
+The percentage varies depending on the law firm and the nature of your case.

 What Are the Benefits of Contingency Fees?